This program qualifies for up to $8,000 in tuition assistance.

-- A completed Respiratory Therapy Technology Admission Application.
-Applications are available in Academic Advising and must be returned to the Admissions and Records Office (Building S, Room 111).
+- A completed Respiratory Therapy Admission Application.
+Applications are available online and must be submitted to the Records Office (Building S, Room 111).
 Application deadline is March 1.

-- A completed high school transcript showing date of graduation or a high school equivalency certificate.
+- An official high school transcript showing date of graduation or a high school equivalency certificate.